-Forbes once declared Spears the world’s most powerful celebrity, and in 2002 she brought in $40 million, so a current net worth of $60 million might not sound like it makes sense when put into the context of her historic career.
+Forbes once declared Spears the world’s most powerful celebrity, and in 2002 alone she brought in $40 million, so her current total net worth of $70 million (based on Celebrity Net Worth’s 2022 estimate) might not sound like it makes sense when put into the context of her historic career.

-4 Ways Britney Spears Has Made Millions
+5 Ways Britney Spears Has Made Millions

-RCA Records, her label (after her longtime company Jive went inactive), reports that she has sold nearly 100 million records throughout her career, with 70 million of those purchases happening in the U.S. alone.
-The singer has now dropped nine full-lengths, several popular compilations and at least 25 top 40 hits, including five Hot 100 No. 1 singles: “...Baby One More Time,” “Womanizer,” “3,” “Hold It Against Me,” and Rihanna’s “S&M (Remix)” featuring Spears.
+RCA Records, her label (after her longtime company Jive became inactive), reports that she has sold nearly 100 million records throughout her career, with 70 million of those purchases happening in the U.S. alone.
+The singer has now dropped nine full-lengths, several popular compilations and scored at least 25 top 40 hits, including five Hot 100 No. 1 singles: “...Baby One More Time,” “Womanizer,” “3,” “Hold It Against Me,” and Rihanna’s “S&M (Remix)” featuring Spears.

 Spears became a global sensation nearly overnight, and her first two albums remain among the bestselling in U.S. history, as both have been certified diamond for selling at least 10 million copies in America.
 The pair of releases — ...Baby One More Time and Oops!...
 I Did It Again — performed so well, Spears was reportedly paid a $10 million advance for her next project, Britney.

 2. Live Performances